 Michael works at the intersection of strategy, pop culture and social change to craft breakthrough campaigns that shift narratives, change hearts and minds, and bring marginalized communities to the forefront.
 He has produced creative campaigns on a range of pressing issues including LGBTQ equality, voting rights, gun control, immigration and racial justice.
-He was an architect of the digital strategy that won the freedom to marry for same-sex couples.
+He was an architect of the digital strategy that won same-sex couples the freedom to marry.
 As a self-confessed “advertising nerd” and trained copywriter, he’s obsessed with finding innovative solutions to challenging problems.

-At Freedom to Marry, he led the digital and creative team which oversaw the organization’s brand, websites, social media, online fundraising and digital content.
+At Freedom to Marry, he led the digital and creative team, which oversaw the organization’s brand, websites, social media, online fundraising and digital content.
 He played a central role in shaping the narrative around same-sex couples and helped to win marriage nationwide.
-After the 2015 victory making marriage legal across America, he was referred to as one of the “happiest unemployed people in America” in BuzzFeed.
+After the 2015 victory making marriage legal across America, BuzzFeed referred to him as one of the “happiest unemployed people in America.”

 As associate field director at Human Rights Campaign, he led the organization’s work to advance civil rights legislation at the state level to protect LGBTQ people and worked to elect endorsed candidates.

 His writing on race, identity and culture has appeared in national publications including Wired, NBC News THINK, Teen Vogue, Newsweek, The Independent, New York Daily News, and The Hill.
 He believes that if we tell better stories, we can change the world.
 Michael got his start in activism and communications in his hometown of Houston.